 Capital One 360 Checking Account

-I’ve been a customer of Capital One 360 for over 10 years now.
-They were one of the pioneers in direct banking and offer an easy to use account which can be linked to your Capital One 360 Savings Account (still one of the best in the business), as well as to your ShareBuilder Investing Account if you have one.
+I’ve been a customer of Capital One 360 for over ten years now.
+They were one of the pioneers in direct banking and offered an easy-to-use account that can be linked to your Capital One 360 Savings Account.

 Features include a solid interest rate, ability to link accounts, free bill pay, free debit card, access to over 55,000 free Allpoint® ATMs, no minimum balance requirement, and no monthly fees.

-To top it off, Capital One 360 accounts also offer the ability to send checks online, the ability to create sub-accounts for easier management, ability to transfer money to other Capital One 360 members for free (a very cool peer to peer system similar to PayPal, but limited to other Capital One 360 members).
+Capital One 360 accounts also offer the ability to send checks online, create sub-accounts for easier management, and transfer money to other Capital One 360 members for free (a very cool peer-to-peer system similar to PayPal but limited to other Capital One 360 members).

-For more information or to open a checking account online visit their website: Capital One 360.
+For more information or to open a checking account online, visit Capital One 360.

 FNBO Direct

 FNBO Direct.
 First National Bank of Omaha is the largest privately-owned bank in the US.
-They have long been a large regional bank, but have expanded to the national level over the last few years with their online branch – FNBO Direct.
+They have long been a large regional bank but have expanded to the national level over the last few years with its online branch – FNBO Direct.

-Their online checking account has no minimum balance requirements or monthly fees, and they offer competitive interest rates for checking accounts.
-If you maintain a low monthly balance in your checking account, then FNBO is a nice option since most of the large banks require a minimum balance to avoid fees for their checking accounts.
+Their online checking account has no minimum balance requirements or monthly fees, offering competitive interest rates for checking accounts.
+If you maintain a low monthly balance in your checking account, then FNBO is a nice option since most large banks require a minimum balance to avoid fees for their checking accounts.

-Additional perks include free bill pay, a free VISA debit card, a high interest savings account option which you can link to your checking account, high interest CDs, an excellent rewards card, ability to transfer money via e-mail or your cell phone, and their website features a user-friendly interface.
+Additional perks include free bill pay, a free VISA debit card, a high-interest savings account option that you can link to your checking account, high-interest CDs, an excellent rewards card, the ability to transfer money via e-mail, or your cell phone, and their website features a user-friendly interface.
 You can read our full FNBO Direct review here.

 For more information or to open a checking account online visit their website: www.fnbodirect.com